Nastas95/SteamClip/README.md

 # **INSTALLATION**

-1. Download or clone the repository.
+1. Download SteamClip.sh from the Release page or clone the repository.
 2. Place the SteamClip.sh file in any directory.
 3. Grant execution permissions: